 Extra/additional questions and answers/solutions

-Answer: A federation is a form of government in which power is shared between a central authority and the country’s various constituent units of the country.
+Answer: Federalism is a system of government in which power is constitutionally divided between the national or central government and various regional units.

 Get notes of other classes and subjects